cimug-org/Avro4CIM/case-study/README.md

 ## Apache Avro Schema Limitations -vs- JSON and XSD Schema Specifications

 In view of the primary objectives and purposes just outlined, Apache Avro schemas do not entirely align with more traditional schema specifications and therefore do not support the full breadth of features one might be accustomed to.
-The following outline specific limitations:
+The following outlines specific limitations:

 **Validation Capabilities:** Avro schemas provide only basic type validation (is this field an integer? a string? an array?), whereas XSD supports rich validation rules including regular expression patterns, numeric ranges, string length constraints, enumerations, and complex cross-field validation.
 For example, XSD can enforce that an email field matches a specific pattern or that an age value falls between 0 and 150, while Avro simply validates that the field is a string or integer respectively.
 This means Avro schemas cannot express business rules or data constraints beyond structural type correctness.